calvinckho/restvo-site/server/markdown/privacy-policy.md

 -   **Information We Automatically Collect**: We receive and store certain types of information whenever you interact with us or our Services and Websites.
 Our Websites use “cookies,” tagging and other tracking technologies.
 This information includes computer and connection information such as statistics on your page views, traffic to and from our Websites, referral URL, ad data, your IP address, and device identifiers; this information may also include your browsing history, transaction history, and your web log information.

 -   **Information From Social Media and Other Sites**: When you interact with our Websites or Services on a social media platform, we may collect the personal information that you make available to us on that page, including your account ID or username.
-If you choose to log in to your Ionic account with or through a social networking service, Ionic and that service may share certain information about you and your activities.
+If you choose to log in to your Restvo account with or through a social networking service, Restvo and that service may share certain information about you and your activities.

 -   **User Comments and Content**: If you post any comments or content on our Websites, you should be aware that any personally identifiable information you choose to provide there may be read, collected, or used by third parties.
 We are not responsible for the information you choose to submit and we cannot guarantee that third parties have not made copies of or will not use such information in any way.

 -   **Information From Other Sources**: We may supplement the personal information we collect with information from third parties and add it to your account information.
 Information from third parties may include, but is not limited to, demographic information that is publicly available, additional contact information, group affiliations, occupational information, and educational background.

-    You can choose not to provide us with certain information, but then you might not be able to take advantage of many features of the Websites and Ionic may not be able to provide you with certain Services.
+    You can choose not to provide us with certain information, but then you might not be able to take advantage of many features of the Websites and Restvo may not be able to provide you with certain Services.

 <span id="Use" class="anchor"></span>**2.
 USE OF INFORMATION**

-Ionic Services may use the information, including personal information, collected in connection with the Ionic Services for the purpose of providing the Services to our customers, as well as for supporting our business functions, such as fraud prevention, marketing, analytics and legal functions, and other legitimate purposes.
+Restvo Services may use the information, including personal information, collected in connection with the Restvo Services for the purpose of providing the Services to our customers, as well as for supporting our business functions, such as fraud prevention, marketing, analytics and legal functions, and other legitimate purposes.

 To the extent permitted by applicable law and, for customer data, as permitted by our customer agreements, we may use information collected in connection with our Services:

--   To operate the Ionic Services and provide support.
+-   To operate the Restvo Services and provide support.

 -   To provide, maintain, and improve the Websites for internal or other business purposes.

--   To fulfill customer requests, such as to create an Ionic Services account or to provide, produce, and ship ordered products or requested services.
+-   To fulfill customer requests, such as to create an Restvo Services account or to provide, produce, and ship ordered products or requested services.

 -   To communicate with our customers; to inform customers and users of products, programs, services, Customer Accounts, Content Owner Accounts, profiles or transactions with us, and changes to our policies or terms, as applicable.

 -   To send offers, promotions, or other communications about our products and Services, including special or promotional events, including services, products, or events for which we collaborate or co-offer with a third party.

--   To send customers information regarding the Ionic Services, including information about features and enhancements on or to our Websites and issues specifically affecting Ionic Services.
+-   To send customers information regarding the Restvo Services, including information about features and enhancements on or to our Websites and issues specifically affecting Restvo Services.

 -   To respond to reviews, comments, or other feedback provided to us.